organisciak/dissertation/document/1_intro.md

 In libraries, this approach is being adopted with crowd transcription of materials which are too difficult for computer vision, such as digitized letters.
 For example, the Bentham Project at University College London has a pilot project for crowdsourcing the transcription of Jeremy Bentham's letters [@moyle_manuscript_2010; @causer_transcription_2012].

-More than typical description, additional useful information can be reactionary or critical.
+More than simply describing works, addition useful information can be in people's reactions or critical interpretations.
 Indexing human judgments of a document's quality, for example, can enable an information retrieval system to rank the best version of multiple similar documents.

 While the complex qualitative actions of human contributions are the cornerstone of such contributions' usefulness, they present a challenge for algorithmic use because they can be highly variable.

 A task becomes more open to interpretation the more complex it becomes.
-Some projects revel in the broad interpretive nature of complex tasks.
+Some projects revel in the broad interpretive nature of complex tasks, like collaborative art projects reimagining movies (Star Wars Uncut) or music videos (Johnny Cash Project) through a hodgepodge of styles, or coding challenges (TopCoder) that benefit from alternative approaches to a problem.
-We see large art projects like Star Wars Uncut^[http://www.starwarsuncut.com/] embrace the quirkiness of humans, where hundreds of people re-filmed small snippets of Star Wars in a charming hodgepodge of styles.
-Coding challenges, like those seen on TopCoder^[https://www.topcoder.com/], also are interesting for the widely varying ways that a programming language allows you to express a problem.

 However, in cases where there is a goal to find either an objective truth, manifest or latent, or to gauge the subjective approaches and opinions of people comparably, the breadth of interpretations possible for a task presents a problem for reliably understanding it in aggregate.

 The variability seen in human interpretations of complex tasks is not a novel issue.
-It is a problem that we call low _intercoder reliability_, and can result from a variety of issues.
+It is a problem that we call low _intercoder reliability_[^defineintercoder], and can result from a variety of issues.
 Four 'threats to reliability' that @neuendorf_content_2002 lists echo issues in crowdsourcing document description: an insufficient coding scheme, inadequate training, fatigue, and problem coders.

+[^defineintercoder]: "the extent to which two or more independent coders agree on the coding of the content of interest with an application of the same coding scheme" [@lavrakas_intercoder_2008].

-\newthought{How do you account} for the variability of human contributions in leveraging online crowds?
-This study looks to understand the threats to reliability in the context of paid crowdsourcing, in three spaces: error introduced by contributors (e.g. problem coders), error owing to the external factors (e.g. an insufficient coding scheme, inadequate training), and error owing to the task (i.e. subjective or non-normative tasks treated objectively).
+\newthought{Seeking to account for the variability} of human contributions in leveraging online crowds, this study looks to understand the threats to reliability in three spaces:

+ - error introduced by contributors (e.g., problem coders),
+ - error owing to the external factors (e.g., an insufficient coding scheme, inadequate training),
+ - and error owing to the task (i.e., subjective tasks treated objectively).

 ## Overview